gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ## Open the Lab2 Docker Debug Project

-1. From **Visual Studio Code**, select **File** from the main menu, the **Open Folder**.
-Navigate and open the **github/lab2-docker-debug** folder.
+From **Visual Studio Code**, select **File** from the main menu, then **Open Folder**.
+Navigate to and open the **github/lab2-docker-debug** folder.

-2. From VS Code: File -> Open Folder, navigate to github/lab2-docker-debug
+1. From VS Code: File -> Open Folder, navigate to github/lab2-docker-debug
-3. Expand the App folder, and open the app.py file.
+2. Expand the App folder, and open the app.py file.

+## Creating an Azure IoT Central application

 Next we are going to create an Azure IoT Central application, then create a device, and finally create an Azure IoT Hub device connection string required for the application that will run in the Docker Container.

-## Creating an Azure IoT Central application

 ![](media/azure_iot_central.png)